-We’ve met single Buyers who are searching for a second bedroom in case the dreamed-of baby come along with the dreamed-of husband.
-Recognize that you’re likely paying more than $200 a month for that second bedroom.
-If you do buy a two bedroom condo, put it to good use: a home office, yoga room or space for your suburban friends to crash on the weekends.
+We’ve met single Buyers who are searching for a second bedroom in case the dreamed-of baby comes along with the dreamed-of husband.
+Recognize that you’re likely paying more than $300 in extra mortgage each month for that second bedroom.
+If you do buy a two-bedroom condo, put it to good use: a home office, yoga room or space for your suburban friends to crash on the weekends.
 Of course, you can always consider a roommate and pay off your mortgage faster with their rent!

 6.Location, location, location.